ANU5565/github-analyzer/README.md

 ## 🤝 Contributing

-Contributions are highly welcome!
+Contributions are welcome!

-If you have ideas, improvements, or fixes:
+If you have ideas, improvements, UI polish, performance optimizations, or new features:

-- UI enhancements
-- Performance optimizations
-- Feature additions
-- Accessibility improvements
-- Code refactoring
+👉 Fork the project
+👉 Create a branch

-👉 Fork → improve → pull request
+👉 Submit a pull request

-Every contribution helps make this project better.
+I’m actively improving this project and plan to add more features in future updates.

+If you have recommendations or suggestions, feel free to contribute or share your thoughts — I’ll definitely consider them for future enhancements.

-Let’s grow this together 🚀
+Let’s build something awesome together 🚀

 ---

-## 💡 Future Roadmap
+## 💡 Future Enhancements

 - Advanced analytics dashboard
-- GitHub activity visualization
-- Repository filtering tools
+- Repository filters
 - UI theme customization
 - Performance optimizations
+- Extended GitHub insights
-- Mobile-first experience
+- Mobile experience improvements
-- Supabase integration

-Suggestions are always welcome!
+More ideas are coming soon!

 ---

 ## 📄 License

 This project is licensed under the MIT License.

-You are free to use, modify, and distribute with attribution.

 ---